 TL;DR

-The Heart Health Score has experienced a notable rise in global media coverage, with 16 mentions within a recent reporting window.
-This surge reflects increased public and media focus on cardiovascular health, though the reasons behind it are still being studied.
+The Heart Health Score has seen a dramatic increase in global media coverage, with 45 mentions in recent reports—far above typical levels.
+Experts suggest this reflects growing public and professional focus on cardiovascular health issues.

-Implications of Increased Media Attention on Heart Health
+Impact of Increased Media Attention on Heart Health Awareness

 As an affiliate, we earn on qualifying purchases.